 Day 4: REGIONAL CAPPADOCIA TOUR & FLY TO ANTALYA - LYCIAN WAY

 Optional: Indulge in an Turkish hamam (traditional Turkish bath).
 Today is spent exploring the well-known sites of the Cappadocia region.
 The Open-Air museum of Göreme was a very important monastic settlement in the early Christian ages and has a number of churches hollowed out of the rocks and painted with wall paintings.
 Paşabağ is one of the most beautiful corners of the region with hermitages hollowed out of the volcanic tufa.
 Looking at the rock formations in Devrent valley is like looking at the clouds.
 They seem to take the shape of whatever you imagine about them.
-Lunch is in a local restaurant in the town of Avanos which is a pottery producing center since the ancient times.
-In the afternoon we have an optional visit to a Turkish bath for relaxing and massage.
+Lunch is in a local restaurant in the town of Avanos which is a pottery producing center since ancient times.
+In the afternoon we have an optional visit to a Turkish bath for relaxation and a massage.
 Transfer to Kayseri airport for flight to Antalya.
-The hotel is located in the historical center of Kaleiçi in Antalya.
+Your hotel is located in the historical center of Kaleiçi in Antalya.
 Dinner in a local restaurant.